charlykso/vibe-tribe-backend/backend/README.md

-# VibeTribe Backend
+# Tribe Backend

-This is the backend API for the VibeTribe social media management platform.
+This is the backend API for the Tribe social media management platform.

 ## 🚀 Technology Stack